DavVader123/aoc2024/README.md

 # Advent of Code 2024
-My solution for the Advvent of Code 2024, written in Rust.
+My solution for the Advent of Code 2024, written in Rust.